simonpl/hetzner_traffic_alert/README.md

 1. Copy the file `traffic_alert_configuration.pm.dist` to `traffic_alert_configuration.pm`.

 2. Adjust `traffic_alert_configuration.pm` to the values that fit with your setup and with your requirements.
+To read how you can get an username/password-combination for the Hetzner API, read http://wiki.hetzner.de/index.php/Robot_Webservice/en

 3. Mark `hetzner_traffic_alert.pl` as executable (`chmod hetzner_traffic_alert.pl +x`)